AlexsLemonade/training-modules/module-cheatsheets/SCE-Seurat-cheatsheet.md

 | Feature (gene)-level metadata | `rowData(sce_object)` | `seurat_obj[["RNA"]]@meta.features`|
 | Miscellaneous additional metadata | `metadata(sce_object)` | `seurat_obj@misc`|

-Below, we provide some code examples below for how you can accomplish these conversions.
+We provide some code examples below for these conversions below.
 For all code examples below, it is assumed that the `SingleCellExperiment` library has been loaded into your R environment:

 ```r